Dotsgo/spicetify-unplayable-tracks-playlist/README.md

 Spicetify context menu extension that gets all unplayable tracks from selected playlist and copies them to a new playlist.
 Unplayable is per is_playable property of a track, meaning available/unavailable in the user's market (see full definition at https://developer.spotify.com/documentation/web-api/reference/get-playlists-tracks).

 This will not include otherwise playable tracks from artists you have blocked using Spotify's built-in "Don't play this artist" feature.
+You also do not need to be the owner of the playlist.

-You do not need to be the owner of the playlist.
+Can be installed from Spicetify Marketplace or manually below.

 ![sample](/sample1.png)
 ![sample](/sample2.png)